 Compare.com makes it really easy.
 First, enter some basic info about where you live, what you drive, etc. Then, pick one of four levels of coverage: state minimum, Basic, Plus or Premium.
 To get the absolute cheapest NC car insurance, try state minimum coverage.
 We’ll show you quotes from different companies for a 30/60/25 policy, and then you can pick the cheapest.

-Is it Smart to Buy More Than NC State Minimum Insurance?
+Is it Smarter to Buy More Than NC State Minimum Insurance?

 That depends.
-Are you feeling lucky?
 How much can you afford to lose?

 The reason liability insurance exists is to protect you from financial loss.
 In 2016, the average auto liability claim for property damage was $3,683, while the average auto liability claim for bodily injury was $16,110.
 NC minimum coverage can easily cover claims that size — but what if you cause a more serious crash?
 One that results in $100,000, or even $500,000 in damages?
 It happens all the time when people suffer neck injuries, back injuries or lasting disabilities.